ni/grpc-device/README.md

 E0301 12:10:55.011000000  1136 ssl_transport_security.cc:1455] Handshake failed with fatal error SSL_ERROR_SSL: error:100000c0:SSL routines:OPENSSL_internal:PEER_DID_NOT_RETURN_A_CERTIFICATE.
 ```

 3. One common error state occurs when a client creates a channel for a configuration different from the server.
-For example, the server might be configured for Mutual TLS and the client configures an insecure channel (no security) or server-side TLS (no client certificate specified).
+For example, the server might be configured for mutual TLS and the client configures an insecure channel (no security) or server-side TLS (no client certificate specified).
 In this case the client will typically see an `UNAVAILABLE` error status on the first RPC call.
 The gRPC conneciton utilizes lazy intialization and therefore the connection isn't established until the first RPC called is made.
 Below is an example call stack from a Python client:

 ```
 <class 'grpc._channel._InactiveRpcError'>